Georgia Senate taking up pari-mutuel betting on horse racing

 Proposals to legalize gambling in Georgia are now in the pipeline of both legislative chambers in the General Assembly.

-A bill introduced in the state Senate this week would allow pari-mutuel betting on horse racing in the Peach State subject to a statewide referendum.
+A bill introduced in the state Senate would allow pari-mutuel betting on horse racing in the Peach State subject to a statewide referendum.

 The Senate bill, sponsored by Sen. Brandon Beach, follows the introduction of two measures in the Georgia House of Representatives to legalize online sports betting and casino gambling.